tcassar/settle/write_up/Testing + Evaluation.md

 ### Evidence of Meeting Requirements - Section E
-To show that I have implemented the database structure that I laid out in my requriements, I will screenshot the the database tables, and briefly comment on which requirements each table fulfills.
+To show that I have implemented the database structure that I laid out in my requirements, I will screenshot the database tables, and briefly comment on which requirements each table fulfills.

 Not only does this show the structure of the data being stored, it also proves that I am storing data as per my requirements.